safahanif719/first-practice/README.md

 # first-practice
-this is my first practice git repository author - safahanif
+this is my first practice git repository. author - safahanif